anantapunmagar/TYC-SMP/README.md

 # TYC-SMP
-TYC SMP is a private Minecraft survival server for only invited people.
+TYC SMP is a private Minecraft survival server for only people who are invited.